Archduchess Maria Leopoldine of Austria-Este: Electress of Bavaria (1795–1804)

-The 18-year-old Maria Leopoldine had no idea of this marriage project and didn't know her 70-year-old bridegroom personally.
-While Archduke Ferdinand consented to the marriage between his young daughter and the aged Elector, his wife Maria Beatrice had doubts.
-Nevertheless, the marriage was agreed and the young Archduchess had to sacrifice her own happiness to the reasons of state.
-In early January 1795 Count Maximilian von Waldburg-Zeil zu Trauchburg arrived to Milan to negotiate the marriage contract for his master the Bavarian Elector.
-In the course of this visit, he gave the bride a portrait of her future husband and sent a detailed picture of the young Archduchess.
-In a letter to Charles Theodore, he describes Maria Leopoldine as a girl who is more Italian than German, both in appearance and in character.
-He praises her well-formed waist and the beautiful proportions of her round face.
+The 18-year-old Maria Leopoldine had no idea of this marriage project and did not know her 70-year-old bridegroom personally.
+While Archduke Ferdinand consented to the marriage between his young daughter and the aged elector, his wife Maria Beatrice had doubts.
+Nevertheless, the marriage was agreed and the young archduchess had to sacrifice her own happiness to the reasons of state.
+In early January 1795 Count Maximilian von Waldburg-Zeil zu Trauchburg arrived in Milan to negotiate the marriage contract for his master the Bavarian elector.
+In the course of this visit, he gave the bride a portrait of her future husband and sent a detailed picture of the young archduchess.
+In a letter to Charles Theodore, he described Maria Leopoldine as a girl who was more Italian than German, both in appearance and in character.
+He praised her well-formed waist and the beautiful proportions of her round face.
 He also emphasized her piety and her knowledge of Italian, French and German.
 Charles Theodore was enthusiastic about the descriptions of his future wife and stated that, after his death, she would receive the Electoral Palace of Munich or Neuburg Castle as a widow's seat, and her court would be paid out from the state funds.

 In early February 1795 the engagement was officially announced, and on 15 February, the Carnival Sunday, the wedding ceremony took place in the Throne Room of the Innsbruck Hofburg.
 Only the closest family members were invited to the wedding, and three days later the newlyweds left Innsbruck for Bavaria.
-When they arrived to Munich, magnificent balls and feasts were organized and performed plays.
+When they arrived to Munich, magnificent balls and feasts were organized, and plays were performed.